All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 Quaternary mammal extinction study

-The phylogenetic tree used in the brain size relative to body size paper.
-Terminal branches are coloured according to residuals of endocast volume versus body mass regression with order as a random effect (large brains: green; small brains: gold).
+The phylogenetic tree used in the brains size relative to body size paper.
+Terminal branches are colored according to residuals of endocast volume versus body mass regression with order as a random effect (large brains: green; small brains: gold).
 Large mammals with proportionately large brains such as monkeys record a lower level of extinction compared to other types of mammal.
-Picture credit: Dembitzer et al with additional annotation by Everything Dinosaur.
+Picture credit: Dembitzer et al.

 Implications for Large Mammals Living Today